C2DH/ranketwo/_assignments/archival-digital-turn/03-boder-archival.en.md

 tags:
   - transformation from analogue to digital
-requirements: Fast WIFI connection, access to Ranke.2, computer or laptop, application on laptop or computer to view video, Learning outcomes:
+requirements: Fast WIFI connection, access to Ranke.2, computer or laptop, application on laptop or computer to view video,
+outcomes:
   - Learning how sound can be copied and reproduced from an analogue to a digital carrier
 ---
 This assignment is based on the topic of a parallel lesson: from steel wire to website; the interviews of David Boder.
 It tells the story of how Jewish Latvian American psychologist David Boder pioneered in recording the first accounts of Holocaust survivors.
-In the summer of 1946 he visited several displacement camps with a wire recorder, and collected 121 interviews in 8 different languages.
+In the summer of 1946 he visited several displacement camps with a wire recorder and collected 121 interviews in 8 different languages.
-The focus in this lesson is on the transformation of his collection from interviews with Holocaust survivors fixed on steel wires in 1946, to content that has been made accessible online through a public website.
+The focus in this lesson is on the transformation of his collection from interviews fixed on steel wires in 1946, to content that has been made accessible through a publicly accessible website.
 <!-- more -->

 <!-- briefing-student -->